Kazii78/Kazii-Smart-Bats/README.md

 After the two minutes, the Passive Attacker will now be labelled as a Passive Player.
 A Passive Player will not be attacked whatever happens to the bats until the Passive Attacker itself attacks the bats again.

+### 🎯 Advancements
+- Disturbed
+- Broken Apart

+Disturbed is an achievement that you receive by disturbing bat(s).